yhoundz/parm/README.md

 Parm provides a lot of options on how you want to install/manage your software, including building from source, downloading a release binary, or even downloading a specific branch or commit of a repository.

+> [!CAUTION]
+> Parm is currently in a pre-release state.
+Expect breaking changes and bugs.

 ## Install:
 TODO